 Surface water management is important as cities grow and more areas - rooftops, driveways, roads, car parking, and footpaths - are covered by impervious materials.
 This obstructs water from being absorbed into the soil and keeps it on the surface.
 As explained by professor Rebecca Wade from Abertay University: »That means water gets onto the roads and into drains more quickly, bypassing some aspects of the natural hydrological cycle« (1).

-As winter closes in on, it’s worth looking at some of the ways we can better manage excess water.
+It is therefore worth looking at some of the ways we can better manage this excess water.

 Why surface water is a problem - and how to deal with it